 - Computerize your checkbook.
 For years, I’ve used Quicken to balance my checkbook.
 This is probably normal for young adults, but many of my middle-aged friends still balance their checkbook by hand.
 One couple I know began using Quicken to track their finances this summer, and are blown away by how easy it is to use.
 Even a simple spreadsheet can reduce the amount of paper you’re shuffling.

 - Photocopy documents.
 I have a friend who, at the end of each month, photocopies his financial documents and places them in a three-ring binder.
 He’s been doing this for years.
 While not quite paperless, this is a great option if you don’t have access to a scanner.
 It sure beats my stack of shoeboxes!

 - Use the web.
 Online apps offer smart ways to track your finances while reducing clutter.
-Wesabe is web-based personal finance program with a community element.
+Due.com is a web-based personal finance program with a community element.
 Shoeboxed lets you scan or photograph your receipts and organize them online.
-Last fall, Ask the Advisor compiled a list of the top 25 web 2.0 apps for money and finance.

 - Know which financial records to keep (and how long to keep them).
 Purge your archives.
 For years, I’ve kept every financial document that comes into my life.
 I literally have dozens of shoeboxes in storage filled with financial documents, most of which I no longer need.
 By learning which documents you need to keep, you can be sure that you’re not storing useless paper.